 The best sleeping positions for back pain

-- Sleep on your side with your legs pulled up into a foetal position and pop a pillow between your knees.
+Sleep on your side with your legs pulled up into a foetal position and pop a pillow between your knees.
 This opens up the spine and can relieve any strain on the back and pelvis.

-However, everyone has a favourite sleeping posture and if you have to sleep on your front, place a pillow under your tummy and pelvis to raise the lower abdomen and open the spine up a little.
+However, everyone has a favourite sleeping position and, if you have to sleep on your front, place a pillow under your tummy and pelvis to raise the lower abdomen and open the spine up a little.

 Before you head to bed, there are a few simple steps you can take to manage back pain and prevent it from disrupting your sleep.
 With improved sleep, your body will have more healing time, too!

 - Take a hot bath.
 Not only is this very relaxing (which should promote better sleep), the heat also helps to calm the muscles, boost circulation and can even ease swelling and inflammation.

 - Invest in a good mattress.
 This will provide your back with a little extra support and comfort.

 - Apply some Atrogel arnica gel.
 This can help to ease pain when you go to bed, making it easier to fall asleep and stay asleep.
 Keep some Atrogel on your bedside table so that you can re-apply when necessary.

 - Apply a warm/cold pack.
 This can help ease pain and reduce swelling.
 You can do this for as little as twenty minutes at a time, approximately 30 minutes before bed.
 Check out my blog 'Heat or ice: which is best for our pain or injury' for more information.